Choose a classic, silver, or gold membership to open up and access features and resources right here on ClassicalU.

 Are you applying, as a director, to enroll a newly-formed Scholé Community?
 Click below to submit your enrollment application.

 Already in a Schole Community but need to register as a member?
-Click below and choose either the classic, silver, or gold option.
+Click below and choose either the silver, or gold option.

 More Detail and Guidance.